openvinotoolkit/datumaro/docs/formats/open_images_user_manual.md

 Datumaro currently supports only the human-verified image-level label annotations and bounding box annotations from this dataset.

+One attribute is supported on the labels:

+- `score`: the confidence level from 0 to 1.
+A score of 0 indicates that the image does not contain objects of the corresponding class.

+The following attributes are supported on the bounding boxes:

+- `score`: the confidence level from 0 to 1.
+In the original dataset this is always equal to 1, but custom datasets may be created with arbitrary values.
+- `occluded`: whether the object is occluded by another object.
+- `truncated`: whether the object extends beyond the boundary of the image.
+- `is_group_of`: whether the object represents a group of objects of the same class.
+- `is_depiction`: whether the object is a depiction (such as a drawing) rather than a real object.
+- `is_inside`: whether the object is seen from the inside.

 ## Load Open Images dataset

 The Open Images dataset is available for free download.